xiangshb/KPN-Mining/README.md

 ### Sample Data Files

-The following sample data files are included in the repository:
+The following sample data files are included in the `./sample_data` directory:

 | File | Description | Original Source |
 |------|-------------|-----------------|